racso-san/ApiRecetas/README.md

 1. Enter to http://localhost:3000/graphql.

-2. You have various queries and mutations to use:
+2. You have various queries and mutations to use

     Queries:
-getRecipes.
+    getRecipes
-getOneRecipe.
+    getOneRecipe
-getCategories.
+    getCategories
-getOneCategory.
+    getOneCategory
-getMyRecipes.
+    getMyRecipes

     Mutations:
-createRecipe.
+    createRecipe
-createCategory.
+    createCategory
-updateRecipe.
+    updateRecipe
-updateCategory.
+    updateCategory
-deleteRecipe.
+    deleteRecipe
-deleteCategory.
+    deleteCategory
-signUp.
+    signUp
-login.
+    login